-Let us help you get preapproved for that loan you want and you will become a cash buyer.
-This saves you time at the dealership and gives you the power to negotiate your best deal on any vehicle you choose.
+Let us help you get preapproved for that new car loan and you will become a cash buyer.
+This saves you time at the dealership and gives you the power to negotiate your best deal on any car you choose.
 Apply for a new car loan in Maryland and see how much we can save you.

 Used Vehicle Loans

 A used vehicle loan is our most commonly requested loan.
 By letting us help pre-arrange your funding source, you know that you'll have the power to negotiate the best deal.
 Apply for a used auto loan and see what type of rate & term you can get from our participating lenders.